-In order to understand the packet loss and end-to-end delay, throughput and link utilization in interference environments, we setup simulation scenario 1 (light offered load) which is listed in Table 3.
-There are three data flows in this scenario: two 100 kbps Constant Bit Rate (CBR) flow and one exponential distributed data flow (exponential traffic).
+In order to understand the packet loss and end-to-end delay, throughput and link utilization in interference environments, we setup simulation scenario 1 (light offered load) which is listed in Table 4.1.
+There are three data flows in this scenario: two 100 Kbps Constant Bit Rate (CBR) flow and one exponential distributed data flow (exponential traffic).
 The data flows were all run over the transport layer and the UDP packet size is 500 bytes.
 The two CBR flows are guaranteed flows.
 Note that the exponential distributed data flow generates traffic according to an exponential On/Off distribution.
-Packets are sent at a fixed rate during On periods (Burst time), and no packets are sent during Off periods (Idle time).
-Both On and Off periods are taken from an exponential distribution [25].
+Packets are sent at a fixed rate during on periods (Burst time), and no packets are sent during off periods (Idle time).
+Both on and off periods are taken from an exponential distribution [23].

-Fig. 12 shows the packet loss when applying the Round Robin and our OSD-PR scheduling with different SAR schemes, respectively.
-The SAR schemes include the Random-SAR [32], which select data packet sizes (i.e., 1, 3 or 5) randomly and our proposed CSD-SAR scheme.
+Figure 4.3 shows the packet loss when applying the Round Robin and our

+QSD-PR scheduling with different SAR schemes, respectively.
+The SAR schemes include the Random-SAR [30], which select data packet sizes (i.e., 1, 3 or 5) randomly and our proposed CSD-SAR scheme.
 Note that R-SAR (DH) stands for Random-SAR with DH type packets and R-SAR (DM) stands for Random-SAR with DM type packets.
-We set r = 0.5 for QSD-PR and $Ratio^{\text{threshold}} = 1$ for CSD-SAR in scenario 1.
+We set r = 0.5 for QSD-PR and Ratio^{threshold} = 1 for CSD-SAR in scenario 1.
 When the number of interference-affected channels increases, we can see that using the RR scheduling policy with R-SAR (DH) and R-SAR (DM) result in higher packet loss.
 The DM packets that incorporate FEC code can effectively reduce the percentages of packet loss.
 But the percentage of packet loss using RR still increases in proportion to the number of interference-affected channels.
-By taking channel conditions into consideration and using the receiving frequency table to avoid Bad channels, the percentage of packet loss almost kept at zero when applying our QSD-PR scheduling policy with either R-SAR or CSD-SAR scheme.
+By taking channel conditions into consideration and using the receiving frequency table to avoid Bad channels, the percentage of packet loss is almost kept at zero when applying our QSD-PR scheduling policy with either R-SAR or CSD-SAR scheme.